- Safe RA Drugs During Pregnancy

 Which rheumatoid arthritis drugs are safe during pregnancy?

 Corticosteroids: They are considered relatively safe in pregnancy when used in low doses and are designated as category B medications.
-Category B drugs are those which have found to be safe in pregnant animals although they lack adequate studies in pregnant women.
+Category B drugs are those which have been found to be safe in pregnant animals although they lack adequate studies in pregnant women.
 Corticosteroids have potent anti-inflammatory action.
 They may, however, increase the maternal risk of high blood pressure, swelling, increased sugars during pregnancy, poor bone health in pregnancy, premature delivery, low birth weight babies, and birth defects such as cleft palate in the newborn.
 Certain corticosteroids such as prednisone and hydrocortisone are safer for use without adverse events in the fetus.

 Hydroxychloroquine or HCQ: HCQ is considered safe during pregnancy.
 It is a category C medication, which means that animal reproduction studies have shown an adverse effect on the fetus and there are no adequate and well-controlled studies in humans, but potential benefits may permit the use of the drug in pregnant women.

 Certain other drugs such as azathioprine and abatacept are used in the treatment of RA in pregnant women only if the risks of side effects are outweighed by the benefits of these drugs.
-These drugs have found to cause fetal defects in a few studies.
+These drugs have been found to cause fetal defects in a few studies.

 Hence, the ultimate decision to use a certain drug should be made only in consultation with the doctor.